GreedyGame/greedygame-docs/docs/index.md

 src="https://www.youtube.com/embed/o5OHeQCyT4A">
 </iframe>

-## Prerequisites
-* Creating a Publisher account in [GreedyGame's Publisher Panel](https://publisher.greedygame.com).
-* Logging in with the same accont details in [GreedyGame's Integration Panel](https://integration-v2.greedygame.com).
+!!! tip "Prerequisites"
+	To start the integration process create a Publisher account in <a target="_blank" rel="noopener noreferrer" href="https://integration-v2.greedygame.com">GreedyGame's Integration Panel</a> and login.